 Te Whare Hēra Wellington International Artist Residency

 In 2014 Whiti o Rehua School of Art launched a new International Artist Residency Programme in Wellington.
 This non-commercial initiative run by Massey University’s Te Whiti o Rehua School of Art and the Wellington City Council is designed to bring contemporary international artists to live, work and exhibit in Wellington city.
 Resident artists to date have included Christian Thompson, Sasha Huber and Petri Saarikko, Martín Sastre, Etienne de France, Louise Hervé and Chloé Maillet, and from August 2016 Australian duo Claire Healy and Sean Cordeiro, and from January 2017 French artist Soraya Rhofir.

-Artists are granted an impressive live work studio suite on Wellington harbour within the Willis Bond & Co prestigious Clyde Quay Wharf Development.
+Artists are granted an impressive live-work studio suite on Wellington harbour within the prestigious Willis Bond & Co.
+Clyde Quay Wharf Development.
 Residencies run for a three - six month period, the first having commenced late 2014.

 The objectives of the programme are to:

 - stimulate the production of high quality, innovative, creative work in Wellington, which can be shared with Wellingtonians and visitors to the city;

-- reinforce Wellington as a visual arts leader; and a place where contemporary art is more widely recognised and debated;
+- reinforce Wellington as a visual arts leader; and a place where contemporary art is widely recognised and debated;

 - make a real difference to the cultural lives of our community;

 - partner with sector colleagues to enable the best opportunities for the resident artists’ work to be experienced by audiences.

 In an additional partnership with Te Whare Hēra Wellington International Artist Residency, the Cultural Office of the French Embassy in New Zealand has developed a special initiative enabling the participation of French contemporary artists in the residency programme over the next three years.